 Simple English definitions for legal terms

-Read a random definition: make
+Read a random definition: common of pasture

 Severance pay: Money given to an employee who is let go from their job without choosing to leave.
 Sometimes, employers offer severance pay to make their company more attractive to workers.
 The amount of money given depends on how long the employee worked for the company and what was agreed upon in their contract.
 In some cases, the law requires employers to give severance pay or notice before letting employees go.